Last updated 29th May 2026.

 Do your final sales happen offline, but you receive enquiries online?
 If so, this is the AdWords feature for you!

-You need to update your contact form so that it contains a hidden contact field that imports the users Click ID.
+You need to your customer’s Click ID.
 The data in the form then is exported to your customer management system (including the click ID).
 At the end of the month you can then import the information on which of these inquiries lead to actual sales, and AdWords will match up the click ID to your keywords so you can see the normal conversion data such as time of day, keyword, ad and much more.

 It’s quite complex to set up, so you can find instructions here.